 “Our purchase of the old Quince Honey Farm site has also enabled the family-run tourism business - a major local employer and visitor attraction - to move to new, purpose-built premises on the outskirts of South Molton with space to grow.”

 Talo Homes plans to build eight houses on the site’s existing front car park, and six on the rear parking area.
-Seven of the planned properties will be 3-bedroom homes, marketed at £245,000.
+Seven of the planned properties will be 3-bedroom homes, marketed from £245,000.
 The other seven homes will be 4-bedroom, marketed from £275,000.

 Another developer, Wedgewood, has bought the listed building in North Road with a view to creating a further ten homes on the brownfield site.